TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databricks/problemscopingques-databricks-sparkstreaming.md

             "order": 310,
             "controlType": "textbox",
             "displayLabel": "Sink of the streaming",
-            "watermarkText": "Please specify the sink of the streaming, such as Delta, Custom sink", "required": false
+            "watermarkText": "Please specify the sink for the streaming job, such as Delta, or a Custom sink", "required": false
         },
         {